 Gather data on your:

-You can investigate and detect where customers are exiting your sales funnel.
-Then you can see where to start formulating strategies to improve the funnel flow.
+You can investigate and detect where customers are exiting your marketing funnel.
+Then, you can see where to start formulating strategies to improve the funnel flow.

 Once you’ve mapped out some optimization opportunities, it’s crucial to test out multiple versions of everything to find out what works best.

-An analysis of your traffic might reveal that many people are viewing your product pages but leaving afterwards.
+An analysis of your traffic might reveal that many people view your product pages but leave afterward.
 A confusing or unappealing interface could be one of the main reasons behind your missed conversions.

 A/B testing is the process of trying out different versions of whatever solutions you might have.
 So, some candidate solutions for a(fictional) interface problem might be: